kayztran/Deepfake_Detection/README.md

 # Deepfake Detection

-Deep Learning final project — Kayla Tran, Thomas Bunch, Chloe Van Caemelbecke
+Deep Learning final project —

 Given a short clip of video frames, the models here predict whether it is authentic (`0`) or a deepfake (`1`).
 The project tests one question: does modeling *time* help?
 Humans often spot deepfakes through inconsistencies between frames, so we compare a frame-level ResNet-50 baseline against two temporally aware architectures that can see across frames.